 The Federal Energy Management Program (FEMP) established the U.S. Department of Energy (DOE) Qualified List of Energy Service Companies (ESCOs) in accordance with the Energy Policy Act of 1992 and 10 CFR 436.

-The DOE Qualified List of ESCOs is composed of private industry firms that have submitted an application and been qualified by a qualification review board comprised of DOE staff.
+The DOE Qualified List of ESCOs is composed of firms that have submitted an application and been approved by a qualification review board comprised of DOE staff.

 Applying for the DOE Qualified List